top of page

 Transfer Songs to Quest

-SideQuestVR or see below if you have no access to a PC.
-You can download drum charts inside your Quest browser and then unzip them to the correct location on your Quest.
+nzip the song folders and then connect your Meta Quest via USB and transfer folders from your PC to your headset using Windows file browser or the free app SideQuestVR.
+If you have no access to a PC to transfer files, see below.
+You can download drum charts inside your Quest browser and then unzip them to the correct location on your Quest listed above.

-If you don't have a PC: Download your drum charts in your Quest browser and then unzip the zip file using Mobile VR Station into the location shown above.
+ownload your drum charts in your Quest browser and then unzip the zip file using Mobile VR Station into the location shown above.

 Download Mobile VR Station - Use it to unzip custom song folders onto your Quest to the location below.